martinnyemba/martinnyemba/README.md

 I am excited to bring my diverse background and interdisciplinary skills to build user-centric applications.
 If you have an opportunity that matches my experience, please reach out!
 I am eager to join a collaborative team where I can both contribute my skills and learn from talented peers.
 Together, we can build software that makes a difference.

-## Key Skills
+### Key Skills

-- Programming: Python, JavaScript, Java, C++
+- Programming: Python, JavaScript, SQL Programming, C, Linux Shell
 - Web Development: HTML, CSS, React
-- Design: Adobe Creative Suite, Figma
+- Design: Adobe Creative Suite, Bootstrap Studio
 - Communication: Technical Writing, Presentations
-- Languages: English, French, Bemba
+- Languages: English, Bemba

 :mag: I am a curious, adventurer and :bulb: creative person full of initiative, always ready to learn :books:.